dp602869-eng/docs/docs/clis/goal/app/method.md

   -k, --kmddir string              Data directory for kmd

       --local strings              A Local State that may be accessed from application logic.
 An optional app-id and comma, followed by an address.
 Zero or omitted app-id indicates the local state for app being called.

-      --reject-version uint        If set non-zero, reject for this app version or higher

   -w, --wallet string              Set the wallet to be used for the selected operation